Rocco Canale: Pro football

-Canale was drafted in 1943 by, Eagles coach, Greasy Neale to play weekend ball with the Eagles.
+Canale was drafted in the ninth round in 1943 by Eagles coach, Greasy Neale to play weekend ball with the Eagles.
 However 1943 saw the Eagles and Steelers merge to form the Steagles.
 That season, Canale played in seven games, and in the following year, he participated in nine more; his commanding officer was sympathetic to his desire to play pro football, and allowed him to play with the Steagles.
 Realizing the football talent among them, the First Army Air Force Fighter Command asked Canale play on its team.
 He played seven games with the Army in 1945 while still playing four professional football games with the Eagles.
 In 1946, he asked to be traded to the Boston Yanks and played for that team for the rest of his career.
 Although he decided to return to the Philadelphia Eagles in 1948, an injury ended his football career.

-Post football
+Post-football

 Family business

 After his playing career ended due to an injury, Canale returned home to Watertown to co-manage with his brother, Richard, Canale's Restaurant, the family business.
 He was the restaurant's president for 30 years.